Cold Email for Real Estate Agents: Templates That Convert

 - Check campaign performance (open rates, inbox placement)

-- Adjust messaging if reply rate dropped below 2%
+- Adjust messaging if the reply rate dropped below 2%

 Friday (10 minutes):